jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

   .. code-block:: python

-    def function(argument):
+    def function():
         return None

   and get a :ref:`TypeError`

   .. code-block:: python

-    TypeError: function() takes 1 positional argument but 4 were given
+    TypeError: function() takes 0 positional argument but 1 were given

-  the call uses 4 positional argument but it only takes 1 input
+  the call uses 1 positional argument but the :ref:`function<functions>` does not accept input

 * I add the exception to the list of :ref:`Exceptions<Exceptions>` encountered